Parti Melayu Semangat 46: General election

 Despite these alliances, Semangat 46 did poorly in the 1990 federal election, winning only 8 of 180 seats.
 However, the Angkatan alliance swept the state election in Razaleigh's home state, Kelantan, winning all 39 seats.
 Semangat 46 won 15, PAS won 24.
 For the first time in UMNO history, the party failed to win any seats in a state level.

 Over the next few years, Semangat 46 lost support; many of its members defected to UMNO, including the party's youth chief Ibrahim Ali.
+After Ibrahim left S46, the youth chief was replaced by Zulkifli Othman, which was previously the S46 Youth Johor chairman.
 Others remained as members but withdrew from political activity.
 In February 1994, Semangat 46 decided to challenge UMNO on Malay communal issues.
 The party was renamed Parti Melayu Semangat 46, and thus renounced its multi-ethnic stance.

 In the mid-1990s, Semangat 46's relationship with DAP deteriorated, which eventually led to the breakup of the Gagasan Rakyat (GR) coalition, shortly before the 1995 Malaysian general election.
 At the same time, Semangat 46 had increasingly strained ties with PAS over power-sharing in Kelantan state, though they still managed to retain control of Kelantan and worked together in the 1995 election.
 By this time, the party's credibility was severely compromised by winning so few electoral victories and the loss of many key figures.
 The deputy president, Rais Yatim, lost his parliamentary seat in the 1995 election, though Tengku Razaleigh was re-elected.
 In the end, Semangat 46 won six parliamentary seats, with support coming mainly from Kelantan.

 Dissolution

 By May 1996, Semangat 46 was greatly reduced in size and influence.
 Razeleigh was finally worn out after spending millions of ringgit to upkeep the party.
-Razaleigh officially announced to the remaining 200,000 members that he would disband the party, which was done in October.
+On 6 October 1997, an extraordinary general meeting were called and members voted for party dissolution.
+Razaleigh officially announced to the remaining 200,000 members that he would disband the party.
 Razaleigh rejoined UMNO with most of the party members.
 Some were denied re-admission to UMNO; they either left politics altogether or joined PAS.